 But Maximo has been so great in telling us about activities to do, especially with kids, I totally trusted him and we all went with open eyes.

-The farm and restaurant is located about fifteen minutes from Valencia center.
-You can easily get here by public bus or taxi (if you have four or more people it’s probably even cheaper by cab).
+The farm and restaurant are located about fifteen minutes from Valencia center.
+You can easily get here by public bus or taxi (if you have four or more people, it’s probably even cheaper by cab).

 The area is still one of the most agriculturally important for the area, with the number one product being oranges.
 However, with the Mediterranean weather, you can also see artichoke farms, olive farms, beans and other greens.

 Before becoming a restaurant owner and chef, Toni Montoliu, was a farmer.
 However, being born and raised on a traditional farm in Valencia, making Paella becomes part of your blood.
 Some people, obviously, do it better than others, and such was the case for Toni.